 In other instances where drivers may be acting irresponsibly, a reckless driver might attempt to pass a vehicle on a one-lane highway.
 Head-on collisions caused by reckless driving may involve road rage, delays in an oncoming-lane pass, speeding, and distraction.

-According to the National Highway Traffic Safety Administration (NHTSA), rural areas also experience more fatal collisions than urban areas.
+According to the National Highway Traffic Safety Administration (NHTSA), rural areas like Marion also experience more fatal collisions than urban areas.
 Whether a head-on collision occurs out in the country or on urban streets, there could be many sources leading to a head-on collision, such as:

 - Falling asleep at the wheel